Ghost-OS-AOSP/.github/profile/ReadMe.md

 Welcome to GhostOS!

-GhostOS is a fork of Pixel Experience that aims to bring you a rom that is fast and secure
+GhostOS is a fork of Pixel Experience that aims to bring you a ROM that is fast and secure

 ### Get Started